shoumi62/ACServerManager/README.md

 You can change any of settings and it will be applied directly to server_cfg.ini and entry_list.ini on the server.
 After making a change just stop and start the server from the Server Status page to apply the changes to Assetto Corsa Server.

-Note, the server may fail to start in some cases if the Assetto Corsa Server cannot connect to the master server.
+**Note:** The server may fail to start in some cases if the Assetto Corsa Server cannot connect to the master server.
 Make sure you portforward / open the necessary ports for the server to function correctly.

 ## Screenshots